cmret88/Intro-to-Data-Visualization-with-Seaborn/README.md

 # shows that yes, taller people tend to weigh more

 # Example 2: Create a count plot
+# what is the breakdown of observations?
 # count plots take in a categorical list and return bars that represent the # of list entries per category
 import seaborn as sns
-import matplotlib.pyplot as plt gender = ['Female', 'Female', 'Female', 'Female', 'Male', 'Male', 'Male', 'Male', 'Male', 'Male']
+import matplotlib.pyplot as plt gender = ['Female', 'Female', 'Female', 'Female', 'Male', 'Male', 'Male', 'Male', 'Male', 'Male'] sns.countplot(x=gender) plt.show()

+# Import Matplotlib and Seaborn
+import matplotlib.pyplot as plt import seaborn as sns

+# Change this scatter plot to have percent literate on the y-axis
+sns.scatterplot(x=gdp, y=phones)

+# Show plot
+plt.show()

+# Import Matplotlib and Seaborn
+import matplotlib.pyplot as plt import seaborn as sns

+# Change this scatter plot to have percent literate on the y-axis
+sns.scatterplot(x=gdp, y=percent_literate)

+# Show plot
+plt.show()

+# Import Matplotlib and Seaborn
+import matplotlib.pyplot as plt import seaborn as sns

+# Create count plot with region on the y-axis
+sns.countplot(y=region)

+# Show plot
+plt.show()

+#### Using pandas with Seaborn ####